 □ 2.
-Remove the masking tape and separate the ailerons from the wing and the rudder from the fin.
+Remove the masking tape and separate the ailerons from the wing, the rudder from the fin and the elevator from the stabilizer.
 If necessary, use a covering iron set on medium/high to tighten the covering.
 Apply pressure over sheeted areas to thoroughly bond the covering to the wood.